molevolworkshop/molevolworkshop.github.io/prep/jetstream2026.md

 The newly created MOLE-2026-base needs to be provisioned with the software and data files used during the workshop.

-First create a _TARs_ folder in which to store downloaded tar files (useful for backup purposes if, next year, some can't be downloaded).
-Also, create a _clones_ folder for git working directories.
+First create a _TARs_ folder in which to store downloaded tar files and a _clones_ folder for git working directories.

     cd
     mkdir TARs
     mkdir clones

+If disk space gets tight, you can delete these directories.

 ### Finding basic information